baleada/docs/src/prose/logic/pipes/deep-equal.md

 order: 0
 ---

-`createDeepEqual` is a pipe that accepts anything as an input, and outputs <!--TODO-->.
+`createDeepEqual` is a [pipe](/docs/logic/pipes-overview) that transforms anything to a boolean that indicates whether or not it deeply equals another value.

 :::
-## Create `deepEqual`
+## Create deep equal
 :::

 Call `createDeepEqual` with no parameters to create your `deepEqual` function.

-Call `createDeepEqual` with the parameters listed below to create your `deepEqual` function:
+Call `createDeepEqual` with these parameters to create your `deepEqual` function:

 ::: ariaLabel="createDeepEqual parameters" classes="wide-4"
 | Parameter | Type | Required | Description |